-Impact Hub Austin creates a platform for leading affordability and start-up advisors, mentors and experts in government, business and non-profit top mentors to connect to you and support your growth.
-We will identify the challenges you have and connect you to the solutions to you need to succeed, including customers, beneficiaries, potential partners, funders and talent.
+Impact Hub Austin creates a platform for leading affordability and start-up advisors, mentors, and experts in government, business, and non-profits available to connect to you and support your growth.
+We will identify the challenges you have and connect you to the solutions you need to succeed, including customers, beneficiaries, potential partners, funders, and talent.

 No, it is free if you are selected to participate.